JoshuaJAnderson/BestInSlotCalculator/README.md

 - Dps is: Damage * RateOfFire * (1 + BaseCrit * CritStrength * CritPercentage) * MultiShot
 - Dph is: Damage * (1 + BaseCit * CritStrength) * MultiShot
 - Hps is: Damage * RateOfFire * (1 + BaseCrit * CritStrength * CritPercentage) * HealingPower

+## You will need a SQL Database to connect to
+The connection string is in the "SQL_Reader.cs" file.